AppliedMathWiki/site/docs/model/lasso.md

 <!--- References --->

-[^1]: Tibshirani, Robert.
+[^1]: Tibshirani.
 "Regression shrinkage and selection via the lasso." _Journal of the Royal Statistical Society Series B: Statistical Methodology_.
 1996

-[^2]: Fan, Jianqing, and Runze Li.
+[^2]: Fan, Li.
 "Variable selection via nonconcave penalized likelihood and its oracle properties." _Journal of the American statistical Association_.
 2001.